 PrimaLoft Gold insulators have the highest CLO values among others.
 And that way, they might maintain your warmth even in harsh weather.

 Generally speaking, PrimaLoft Silver ones display slightly worse insulation performance.
-So I'd say they'll be appropriate for wearing in a little warmer climates.
+So I'd say they'll be appropriate for wearing in a little warmer climates

 And the PrimaLoft Black is the most basic insulation.
 You can opt for a jacket with this insulation for everyday use.